Seeding Your Lawn

 After a few weeks, your seeds will germinate.
 Once germination occurs, you can gradually back off on your watering cycle.
 Even after your lawn is established, it will need at least of 1 inch of water each week.
 (How and When to Water Your Lawn)

-Begin mowing your lawn at a 1.5”-2” cutting height when there is anything new to mow, including weeds.
+Begin mowing your lawn at a 1.5”-2” cutting height as soon as there is something to mow, including weeds.
 Mowing will reduce weed pressure.

 Note: All sites have weed seeds present, and weeds that germinate alongside your TifBlair Centipede will need to be managed.
 Learn more about post-emergent weed control for TifBlair Centipede.